10 Things I Have Learnt Living In Punjab

 5. Indian Time Is Vastly Different To Western Time

-My husband will tell me we are leaving to visit our relatives soon so hurry up and get ready.
-I promptly get myself ready only to find two hours later I am the only one ready and we still haven't left.
+When living with my in laws, my husband would suddenly tell me we are leaving to visit our relatives soon, so hurry up and get ready.
+I would then rush around and get myself ready as quickly as possible, only to find that two hours later I am the only one ready and we still haven't left.
 Indian time essentially does not exist.
 When someone says I will do that for you in five minutes they could mean by an hour or a week.
 If trading hours of a shop say opening at 8:00am that could mean any time before midday.
-Time literally is non existent in India unlike the western world who live minute by minute.
+Time literally is non existent in India unlike in the west whereby we live minute by minute.

 6. Everything Will Be Alright

 The Hindu believe that: It will be alright in the end.
 If it's not alright, it's not the end.
 This isn't as prominent in Punjab with the local religion being Sikhism.
 However you will find it is not dissimilar.
 Whenever there is a problem I always want to find a solution.
-Though you will find most people here will simply tell you it will be alright.
-Or as they say to me in english - No Tension.
-Then they move on with their life.
-Meanwhile I am still thinking how can I fix this.
+Though you will find most people here will simply tell you that it will be alright.
+Or as they say to me in English - "no tension", which is their way of trying to say "don't stress" or in Aussie slang, "no worries".
+Then they move on with their life meanwhile I am still thinking how can I fix this.

 7. Hygiene Is Next To Non Existent When Dining Out